Sailor Moon musicals: List of musicals

 "Stage" is a term used widely to refer to groupings of the musicals.

-The producers of the show have broken the musical series down into three stages.
+Bandai, the producers of the first 12 years of Sailor Moon musical productions, divided their musical productions into three stages.
 The first stage consisted of those in which Sailor Moon was portrayed by Anza Ohyama, the first and longest running Sailor Moon actress.
 This stage ran parallel to the manga and anime, as reflected by the plot, and had a nearly full graduation with all of the main actresses being replaced.
 The second stage included three different Sailor Moon actresses, the only fully original musical (The Legend of Kaguya Island) and the semi-original Last Dracul series, ending with a remake of the original "Final First Stage" musical, Eien Densetsu (titled Kakyuu Ouhi Kourin.)
 The third stage retained Marina Kuroki as lead actress, but ran for only two musicals (both remakes of The Legend of Kaguya Island), and ended in January 2005.

-The series ended its hiatus with a 20th Anniversary Stage in 2013, with Satomi Ōkubo cast as the new Sailor Moon.
+The series resumed after a hiatus with the 20th Anniversary Stage in 2013, featuring Satomi Ōkubo as the new Sailor Moon.
+Unlike previous productions, these musicals, now overseen by Nelke Planning, were not categorized into distinct official stages..

 Conversely, most Western fans break the stages down by the actresses who played Sailor Moon:

 Anza Ohyama, Fumina Hara, Miyuki Kanbe, and Marina Kuroki.
 The list below is divided up according to the official stages used by Sera Myu producers.

+Bandai productions (1993-2005)

 First Stage

 Featuring Anza Ohyama as Sailor Moon: